finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutWriterDesignToSql**
 > string PutWriterDesignToSql (WriterDesign writerDesign)

-[EXPERIMENTAL] PutWriterDesignToSql: Make writer SQL from a writer-design object
+PutWriterDesignToSql: Make writer SQL from a writer-design object

 Generates writer SQL from a valid WriterDesign structure  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.